 2006 – 2011: Donald J. Trump v.
 Timothy O’Brien & Warner Books

 Out of all his businesses, properties, and accomplishments, Trump’s most lucrative asset is his brand.
 The way that he handles new business deals and finds leverage when negotiating is through his image as a self-made billionaire.
-After all, his perceived success and skill in business was the primary appeal for contestants and viewers of his reality show The Apprentice.
+After all, his perceived success and skill in business were the primary appeal to contestants and viewers of his reality show, The Apprentice.
 Consequently, Trump is highly motivated to react aggressively when this brand is under attack, as it was in 2006 when a book was released titled TrumpNation: The Art of Being The Donald.

 TrumpNation was written by Timothy O’Brien, a New York Times journalist.
 Released in 2005, the book is described as “a real-life study of [Trump’s] colorful and contradictory world” based on time spent with him, his colleagues, and some of his rivals.
 After conducting a substantial amount of research into Trump’s history —including receiving permission from the man himself to look into his financial records— O’Brien concluded in his book that Trump’s net worth was somewhere in the hundreds of millions.

 Although this certainly is still an impressive number, the fact remains that this statement harshly contrasts Trump’s long-standing reputation as a billionaire.
 As a result, Trump sued both O’Brien and his book’s publisher, Warner Books, for $5 billion in 2006.
 Accusing the author and publisher of libel, Trump and his legal team attested that TrumpNation was a “malicious scheme” filled with “vile statements” that was intended to “damage him in his business and professional dealings,” among other harsh criticisms.